minecraftforum/rules-archive/rules/global/rules.markdown

 * __Hoaxes__

-    Deliberately posting misleading or inaccurate information to confuse users is unacceptable, this includes sightings of Herobrine.
+    Deliberately posting misleading or inaccurate information to confuse members is unacceptable, this includes sightings of Herobrine.

 * __Access Accounts Without Permission__

-    The only user permitted to access an account is the owner, unless permission is explicitly granted by that user.
+    The only member permitted to access an account is the owner, unless permission is explicitly granted by that member.

 ### Illegal Activity

 * __Piracy__

-    Distribution of any content not owned by the user is unacceptable, this includes all forms of media piracy (music, film, video game etc).
+    Distribution of any content not owned by the member is unacceptable, this includes all forms of media piracy (music, film, video game etc).
 This rule also extends to linking to sites that primarily function as a facilitator of piracy.